rextechs/AzureIoTBootcamp/Day3-HOL2.md

 - The Azure IoT Edge runtime downloads (a.k.a. **Pull**) the Azure IoT Edge module(s) during module deployment

 > [!TIP]
-> Pick your favorite tool to create a new ACR.
+>

-> [!TIP]
+> - Pick your favorite tool to create a new ACR
-> Make sure to enable Admin Access.
+> - Make sure to enable Admin Access
-> Copy following information to access from the DevEnv
+> - Copy/save Admin Credential for later use

 | Tool   | Link                                                                                                                                           |
 | ------ | ---------------------------------------------------------------------------------------------------------------------------------------------- |